glufke/instagr8/README.md

 |s | the session ID, i.e. 1234
 |t | this is the TYPE being "u" for username and "t" for tag (or hashtag)
 |n | this is the number of the image being retrieved. (from 1 to ...)
+|v | this is the version of the MSX (1 or 2).
+It's an optional parameter.

 4. SERVER captures the request (I'm using Apache, but you can user NGINX or any other)
 5. SERVER Apache calls the PHP script "msxinsta.php" with all the parameters.